0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 ### What is BYOC and gas

 BYOC means bring your own coin.
-The idea is that you can bring other cryptocurrencies onto PBC.
+The concept is that you can bring other cryptocurrencies onto PBC.
 Any coin you bring onto PBC stays as a reference to the coin you brought in.
-You can convert your BYOC [to gas](../../smart-contracts/gas/transaction-gas-prices.md), this is done automatically when using gas.
+You can convert your BYOC [to gas](../../smart-contracts/gas/transaction-gas-prices.md), this is done automatically when using gas to pay for transactions.

 BYOC is needed to cover the payment of the node operators which are providing the services enabling the transactions to take place.